capnproto/capnproto/doc/install.md

 `libcapnpc`, and `libkj` in `/usr/local/lib` and headers in `/usr/local/include/capnp` and `/usr/local/include/kj`.

-### Building from Git with Autotools
+**From Git**

-If you download directly from Git, and you don't want to [build with Ekam](install.html#building-with-ekam), you will need to have the GNU autotools -- [autoconf](http://www.gnu.org/software/autoconf/), [automake](http://www.gnu.org/software/automake/), and [libtool](http://www.gnu.org/software/libtool/) -- installed.
+If you download directly from Git, you will need to have the GNU autotools -- [autoconf](http://www.gnu.org/software/autoconf/), [automake](http://www.gnu.org/software/automake/), and [libtool](http://www.gnu.org/software/libtool/) -- installed.
 You will also need Subversion